The Indian villagers forced into sex slavery as a result of climate change

 In the remote Sundarbans, Namita Singh meets women who were trafficked as young girls after their homes were devastated by extreme weather events

-It is not until she sees the familiar silhouette of a three-foot-tall girl wearing a traditional salwar kameez dress and swinging her hands side to side that Aaravi gives a sigh of relief.
-“She is here,” announces the grandmother, though she still won’t take her eyes off Tara until she is safely inside the premises of their home.
+It is not until she sees the familiar silhouette of a 3ft-tall girl wearing a traditional salwar kameez dress and swinging her hands from side to side that Aaravi gives a sigh of relief.
+“She is here,” announces the grandmother, though she still won’t take her eyes off Tara until she is safely inside the boundary of their home.

-Located about 110km from the state capital Kolkata, 24 Parganas suffers a cyclonic storm on average once every 20 months, making it statistically the worst-affected district for cyclones in the entire country.
-Mangrove forests historically offer good protection from cyclones, absorbing the impact of storm surges, and communities here have adapted to cope with such conditions.
+Located about 110km (68 miles) from the state capital Kolkata, the district known as 24 Parganas suffers a cyclonic storm on average once every 20 months, making it statistically the most badly affected by cyclones in the entire country.
+Mangrove forests historically offer good protection from these weather events, absorbing the impact of storm surges, and communities here have adapted to cope with the conditions.

-But studies show these tropical storms are growing in intensity and frequency as a result of the climate crisis, and Cyclone Yaas struck the district with particular ferocity in May 2021, with Tara’s house of clay among the 300,000 homes damaged or destroyed.
+But studies show that the tropical storms are growing in intensity and frequency as a result of the climate crisis, and Cyclone Yaas struck the district with particular ferocity in May 2021, with Tara’s house, built from clay, among the 300,000 homes that were damaged or destroyed.

-The cyclone’s immediate impact was a blow to Tara’s family, but the destruction of their home is not what changed their lives forever.
-That came with the aftermath of the storm, when the 11-year-old was trafficked into sex slavery.
+The cyclone’s immediate impact was a blow to Tara’s family, but the destruction of their home was not what changed their lives for ever.
+That came in the aftermath of the storm, when the 11-year-old was trafficked into sex slavery.

-Tara’s father was forced to move away from their village to seek work as a driver in Kolkata, while her mother died when she was six.
+Tara’s father was forced to move away from their village to seek work as a driver in Kolkata; her mother had died when she was six.
 After the cyclone struck and “the entire village was submerged in water for days”, there was nowhere for Tara to stay, her grandmother says.
-“So, I sent her to live with her aunt, [who was] living close by.
+“So I sent her to live with her aunt, [who was] living close by.

 “Her husband seemed more than happy to take Tara in,” she adds.

-It was an error of judgement, she says.
-In August 2021 Tara was abducted, trafficked 1,600km away to Delhi and forced into sex work.
-“One day, he took me out,” she says, referring to her uncle.
+It was an error of judgement, says Aaravi.
+In August 2021, Tara was abducted, trafficked 1,600km away to Delhi, and forced into sex work.
+“One day, he took me out,” recalls Tara, referring to her uncle.
 “He fed me with chapati and ladoo.
 I fainted after having it.
 When I woke up, I was in a train.

 “I was very scared,” she says.
 “In Delhi, there was a house in an isolated place where I was kept.
 I did not even understand what happened with me there.
 I did not know anything about what trafficking means,” she says in a voice that is barely audible.